Stuart Forster conducts an interview Rich McCor, the Instagram star known as Paperboyo.

 If I’m working with a brand, I’ll tend to make up some mock-ups before I shoot it.
 I’ve had ideas that I’ve put at the top of the page thinking there’s no point putting anything else and they’ve not chosen it.
 Sometimes they’ve even chosen my backup idea.

-There’s definitely been some ideas where I posted it and it’s not gone down as well as I thought.
+There have definitely been some ideas where I posted it and it’s not gone down as well as I thought.

 I’ve just done some stuff in Berlin.
-I did a photo of David Bowie holding the television tower as if it’s a microphone.
+I did a photo of David Bowie holding the television tower as if it were a microphone.
 I thought ‘this is epic, it’s the most famous landmark in Berlin, one of the most iconic people in the world’.
 It went down okay but it didn’t go down as well as some of the more successful things.

 Then there’s been other images that have done really well that I never would have expected.
 That whole roller coaster keeps it interesting.